-The FileX Port Block Media Framework module guide is targeted for SSP 1.2.0 and above and the SK-S7G2 Kit.
+The CGC HAL module guide is targeted for SSP 1.2.0 and above and the SK-S7G2 Kit.

-The most recent versions of the FileX Port Block Media Framework module guide application note, application project and import guide are available here.
+The most recent versions of the CGC HAL module guide application note, application project and import guide are available here

 Module Guide Resources

-- Refer to the SSP release notes for known issues, available here.
+- For all known issues refer to the most recent SSP release notes for known issues located here.